shalomeir/snippod-starter-demo-app-front/README.md

 ## Overview

-[**Snippod-Starter-Demo-App-Front**](https://github.com/shalomeir/snippod-starter-demo-app-front) is a **server part** of snippod-starter demo application.
+[**Snippod-Starter-Demo-App-Front**](https://github.com/shalomeir/snippod-starter-demo-app-front) is a **front part** of snippod-starter demo application.
 A 'snippod-starter-demo-app' is a 'Full Stack Single Page Application' for the starter who want to be a web application developer.
 This repository code is based on [React](http://facebook.github.io/react/) and [Redux](https://github.com/gaearon/redux).
 You can check out the hosted version [**DEMO**](http://snippod-boilerplate-dev.elasticbeanstalk.com/) at [http://snippod-boilerplate-dev.elasticbeanstalk.com/](http://snippod-boilerplate-dev.elasticbeanstalk.com/).